Enterprise Investment Scheme (EIS)

 - Business Property Relief (BPR)

-BPR is available after two years of investment; effectively means that the money, if held until death, falls outside of the owner’s estate on death
+BPR is available after two years of investment; effectively means that the asset, if held until death, falls outside of the owner’s estate on death

 - Capital Gains Tax deferral